AC Noises Respira

 The RESPIRA is a true bypass pedal (switching system managed by soft switch + programmed relay).

-Power: 9v center negative.
+Power: 9v centre negative.
 Current draw: 100 mA minimum